Sujeet Kumar (politician): Legal Practice

 Sujeet Kumar is a practicing legal professional, working in the Supreme Court of India, various High Courts, and Tribunals.
 He also established a law firm LexMantra that provides legal services to domestic and international corporations, multinational companies, multilateral and government agencies, investors, and individuals.

-Kumar holds memberships in several professional organizations, including being a Life Member of the Orissa High Court Bar Association, the International Bar Association, the International Centre for Alternative Dispute Resolution (ICADR), the Indian Council of Arbitration (ICA), and the Construction Industry Arbitration Council (CIAC).
-He is also affiliated with the Indian Institute of Public Administration (IIPA), the Supreme Court of India Bar Association, and serves as a Patron Member of the Bar Association of India (BAI).
+Kumar holds memberships in several professional organizations, including being a Life Member of the Orissa High Court Bar Association, the International Bar Association, the International Centre for Alternative Dispute Resolution (ICADR), the Indian Council of Arbitration (ICA), and the Construction Industry Arbitration Council (CIAC), Indian Institute of Public Administration (IIPA), Indian Law Institute (ILI), IIPA, International Bar Association, Harvard Club of India & Ox-Bridge Society of India, the Supreme Court of India Bar Association, and serves as a Patron Member of the Bar Association of India (BAI).